DO-Solutions/do-api-functions/README.md

 This function can be used as:
 - A function calling endpoint for LLMs to retrieve real-time infrastructure information
-- An API connector for AI agents managing cloud resources
+- An API connector for AI agents managing cloud resources, including power control operations
 - A data source for AI-powered cloud management dashboards
+- An automation endpoint for power management of cloud resources

 > **Note:** The DigitalOcean API token must be provided via the `DO_API_TOKEN` environment variable.